You're in the right place!

 Author: Tabitha Jones

-This book has a low rating on Amazon.
+This book has a low review rating on Amazon.

 The book has 45 pages written in large font.
 Some reviewers considered it a pamphlet rather than a book.